At a Glance

 In-Class Activities: In-class activities offer more flexibility when it comes to generative AI use.
 You can prevent students from using generative AI in class if you don’t allow access to devices during activities.
 Here are some contexts where that might be the best approach:

 • Foundational knowledge: For activities focused on building foundational knowledge within a field, permitting AI tools could undermine that objective.
-Students developing core competencies might not have the context they would need to critically evaluate AI output.
+Students developing core competencies might not have the context to critically evaluate AI output.

-• Real-world constraints: For activities meant to simulate real-world constraints, ensuring aligned limitations makes sense.
-If target professional settings restrict certain tools due to practical barriers (like time, costs, or data privacy), mirroring those parameters could promote authentic skill-building.
+• Real-world constraints: If target professional settings restrict certain tools due to practical barriers (like time, costs, or data privacy), mirroring those parameters could promote authentic skill-building.

 4.6 Maximizing the Flipped Classroom